 The site has not been used in the past for activities which could have potentially contaminated the site.
-It is considered that the site will not require remediation in accordance with SEPP 55.
+It is considered that the site will not require remediation in accordance with SEPP 55 and is suitable for the continued residential use.

-5(a)(ii)State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004
+5(a)(ii) State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004

-A BASIX Certificate was submitted with the application and the commitments are detailed on the architectural plans and as such the requirements of the SEPP have been met.
+A BASIX Certificate was submitted with the application which satisfactorily addresses the requirements of the SEPP (BASIX).